 It seeks one right answer, when there are usually other options.
 While you’re at it, embrace failure.
 You’ve heard this one before.
 If you’re afraid of being wrong, you won’t take chances on learning new things.

-A recent study found that when participants were provided with the proper training to prepare for a new challenge, their levels of openness increased — and this was true even a year after the training program.
+University of Illinois at Urbana-Champaign researchers found that when participants were provided with the proper training to prepare for a new challenge, their levels of openness increased — and this was true even a year after the training program.

 Try books, art, or music that you wouldn’t normally choose.
 Ask friends for suggestions, and use them.
 Even if you don’t like what you hear or see, your brain will benefit from the indulgence in something different.